JohnnysEmporium/Terrarium/readme.md

 TODO:

+- Fixup the way +5v and GND is connected on the board

+- add connectors for buttons and solder their circuits

-3 przyciski:
+3 buttons:
-    - czas +
+    - time +
-    - czas -
+    - time -
-    - "ostatnie karmienie: / last fed: $(days)"
+    - switch to "last fed: $(days)" view

-2 relaye:
+2 relays:
+    - light
-    - światło
+    - water filter

+2(3?)
+MOSFET transistors
-    - filtr wody
+    - water pump

-2 tranzystory:
-    - pompa wody
+    - humidifier
-    - nawilżacz
+    - LCD light (?)

-reszta to już lutowanie, spięcie ze sobą zasilania do pompy i nawilżacza, podpięcie relayów
+rest is soldering, connecting power to pump and humidifier, hooking up the relays.